prajvalrasik/prajvalrasik/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m currently a student and working as a freelancer.
+- 🔭 I’m doing a variety of things.
 - :computer: Most used line of code `git commit -m "First Commit"`
 - 😄 I’m looking for adding value to small startups.
 - 📫 How to reach me: im.praj.official@gmail.com.